 Individuals who provided writing assistance, e.g. from a specialist communications company, do not qualify as authors and so should be included in the Acknowledgements section.
 Authors must disclose any writing assistance – including the individual’s name, company and level of input – and identify the entity that paid for this assistance.
 It is not necessary to disclose use of language polishing services.

-Therapeutic Advances in Cardiovascular Disease requires all Authors to acknowledge their funding in a consistent fashion under a separate heading. requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Therapeutic Advances in Cardiovascular Disease requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.